ecmwf/ICECAP/README.md

     $ conda config --set channel_priority flexible
     $ conda env create -f environment.yml

-Installation has been tested successfully on osx-arm64 (Macbook M2), linux-64, ATOS HPC.
+Installation has been tested successfully linux x86-64 (ATOS HPC).
+Installation might also works on on osx-arm64 (Macbook M2) using the environment.yaml file in /etc.

 ### Usage
 Please follow the section 1.2 in the user guide how to set up your machine.